-Be prepared for potential delays caused by field claims adjusters and first responders who require more personal protective equipment (PPE).
-Insurance carriers will likely perform more virtual loss inspections to speed up payment and recovery efforts.
+Be prepared for potential delays caused by field claims adjusters and first responders who require more personal protective equipment (PPE) and potentially more frequent testing for COVID-19.
+Insurance carriers will likely perform more virtual loss inspections to speed up payment and recovery efforts and limit person-to-person contact to prevent the spread of COVID-19.